-Click on the “search for new keywords using the phrase, website or category” and enter your keyword; which in my case is “first trimester” Check the image below to see how to set your search properly:
+Click on the “search for new keywords using the phrase, website or category” and enter your keyword; which in my case is “the first trimester” Check the image below to see how to set your search properly:

-Take note that in the targeting section, I selected “Nigeria” because it’s my country of target.
+Take note that in the targeting section, I selected “Nigeria” because it’s my country of the target.

 Checking the image above, you can easily deduce that the term “first trimester” is being searched between 100 – 1000 times in a month in Nigeria.
 That’s the exact search for that keyword.

 But note, the result is specifically for search on Google search only.